mauricecruz/chrome-devtools-zerodarkmatrix-theme/README.md

 ## Credits

 * Thanks to Simon Owen for the base styles.
 I used his [So-Dark-Monokai-v3](https://github.com/simonowendesign/SO-Dark-Monokai-v3) as a starting point.
-* CSS Tricks for the tutorial on customized scrollbars. http://css-tricks.com/custom-scrollbars-in-webkit/
+* CSS Tricks for the [tutorial on customized scrollbars](http://css-tricks.com/custom-scrollbars-in-webkit/).
+* [Animate.css](https://github.com/daneden/animate.css) for some of the animations.

 *Simon's version also used samples from other templates so I will thank them as well!*
 * [IR_Dark_Monokai](http://www.andrespagella.com/customising-chrome-devtools) - Designed and developed by Andres Pagella (@mapagella)